Housing Agents & Real Estate Brokers

 For more information, see the Residential Leasing Guidelines

-If you are fortunate enough to have your company send you on a 'look-see' trip in advance of your moving to Indonesia, use a portion of this time to contact real estate brokers and see a few homes or apartments to get an idea of what types of homes/apartments are available.
+If you are fortunate enough to have your company send you on a 'look-see' trip in advance of your moving to Indonesia, use a portion of this time to contact real estate brokers and see a few homes or apartments to get an idea of what types of homes/apartments are available at what price point.
 This will allow you to become more knowledgeable about what neighborhoods and homes are like and what your preferences may be.
 Some incoming expat families utilize these trips to look for and sign a lease on their home, so when they come back to Indonesia they will be able to move their family directly into their new home.

 Spending a day with various agents will give you a feel for which brokerage service you will want to use.
 Once you've made that decision, you can keep in touch with them during the time prior to your arrival and they can short-list potentially suitable homes before you arrive.

 Finding a house in Jakarta can be a long series of hassles or a pleasant, professionally organized adventure.
-Utilizing a professionals in the field, such as Colliers International, will go far to reduce your frustrations and speed up the process of looking for your new home in Jakarta.
+Utilizing a professionals in the field, will go far to reduce your frustrations and speed up the process of looking for your new home in Jakarta.